ronakice/CS231n/README.md

 # CS231n
-Convolutional Neural Networks for Visual Recognition
+Notes for Convolutional Neural Networks for Visual Recognition